-Interest earned, net realized and change in net unrealized gains and losses on investments within the segregated funds, are recorded on an accrual basis.
+Interest earned, net realized gains (losses) and changes in unrealized gains (losses) of investments within the segregated funds, are recorded on an accrual basis.
 Dividends are recorded as income, within the segregated funds, on the date the dividend is declared.
-As of October 1, 2016, investment income is allocated daily among the members' accounts under the assumption that all interfund transfers of assets occurred at the business day end following the request for transfer.
-Prior to October 1, 2016, the investment income was allocated monthly.
+Investment income is allocated daily among the members' accounts under the assumption that all interfund transfers of assets occurred at the business day end following the request for transfer.
 All contributions from the University and the members are reflected in the year in which they are due.
 Transfers into the Plan are allocated to members' records effective the end of the business day in which the transfer is received by the record keeper.